-If you want to trip up an inexperienced attorney, start asking them to explain the law that applies to the divorce, to the child custody issues, child support issues, alimony and spousal maintenance issues, domestic violence issues, and community property issues etc.
+If you want to trip up an inexperienced attorney, ask them to explain the law that applies to the divorce, child custody, child support, spousal maintenance, domestic violence, and community property issues in your case.

-If you hear a generalized answer to your questions, run . . . as fast as you can.
-An experienced attorney, on the other hand, will be able to cite the statutes and appellate decisions that apply to your case will explain how they apply to your case and will share some strategies to protect your interests.
+If you hear a generalized answer to your questions, run.
+Run as fast as you can.
+An experienced attorney will be able to cite the statutes and appellate decisions that apply to your case.
+An experienced family law attorney will explain how the law applies to your situation and will share some strategies to protect your interests.

-The best attorneys spend endless hours reading all of the newest (and oldest) cases from the court of appeals in Arizona to ensure they have an arsenal of information on how a court is to address certain issues in a divorce case.
+The best attorneys spend endless hours reading all of the newest (and oldest) cases from the court of appeals in Arizona.
+Understanding new developments in the law ensure they have an arsenal of information on how a court is to address specific issues in a divorce case.

-We use that information to create effective strategies to win cases for our clients and to steer clients away from a disaster from taking the wrong strategy in a case.
+We use that information to create effective strategies to win cases for our clients and to steer clients away from a disaster from taking the wrong approach in a case.

-A bad attorney will simply nod their head in agreement with everything you say you want.
-An experienced attorney, on the other hand, will tell you what you can realistically achieve in your divorce and, as importantly, will sometimes tell you what you may not want to hear.
+A bad attorney will nod their head in agreement with everything you say you want.
+An experienced attorney will tell you what you can realistically achieve in your divorce.
+A good lawyer will also sometimes tell you what you may not want to hear.

 What to Ask Your Divorce Lawyer at Your Consultation

-When you meet your divorce lawyer Phoenix AZ relies on, you may want to have a few questions to ask to learn more about how the lawyer works.
+When you meet your divorce lawyer, Phoenix, AZ, relies upon, you may want to have a few questions to ask to learn more about how the lawyer works.
 Some of these issues include: